ldrach/LensDistortionCorrectionAndCalibration/README.txt

 Setup:
-Put distorted pictures into "images" folder.
+Put distorted pictures into "images" folder (There are preloaded example images).

 In terminal run:
     python calibrate.py "images/*.jpg"